1993 Azerbaijani vote of confidence referendum

 A national vote of confidence in President Abulfaz Elchibey was held in Azerbaijan on 29 August 1993, following a coup d'état in June by Surat Huseynov.
-Voters were asked "Do you trust the President of the Azerbaijan Republic?"
+Voters were asked if they trusted the President of the Azerbaijan Republic.
 Only 2% of voters voted "yes", with turnout reported to be 92%.
 Elchibey was formally removed from office on 1 September.

+Results

+Do you trust the President of the Azerbaijan Republic?